Foot odor requires no definition, but it may require explanation. We at NOPA are happy to oblige.

 - Practicing good foot hygiene to keep bacteria levels at a minimum

-- Using a disinfecting spray in your shoes
+- Using a nanosilver spray in your shoes to kill odor causing microbial agents

 - Wearing different shoes on consecutive days to allow the shoes to air out--typically 24 hours is required

-- Wearing shoes made of leather, canvas, mesh, or other materials (no plastic) that allow your feet to breathe
+- Wearing shoes made of leather, canvas, mesh, or other materials (no plastics) that allow your feet to breath